-- 1) Be at least 17 years of age; and - 2) Be an Alabama resident; and - 3) Be an active member in good standing with the Alabama National Guard; and - 4) Be a member of a federally recognized unit of the Alabama National Guard; and - 5) Have completed basic training and advanced individual training; and - 6) Be enrolled in a degree program at an accredited college, university, community college, junior college, or technical college within the State of Alabama; and - 7) Be making satisfactory academic progress; and - 8) Must have the Free Application for Federal Student Aid (FAFSA) on file.
+- 1. Be at least 17 years of age; and - 2.
+Be an Alabama resident; and - 3.
+Be an active member in good standing with the Alabama National Guard; and - 4.
+Be a member of a federally recognized unit of the Alabama National Guard; and - 5.
+Have completed basic training - 6.
+Be enrolled in a certificate or degree program at an accredited college, university, community college, or technical college within the State of Alabama; and - 7.
+Maintain a cumulative 2.00 GPA Undergraduate; 3.00 GPA Graduate at end of each semester; and - 8.
+Must have the Free Application for Federal Student Aid (FAFSA) on file.